kalebheitzman/moodle-filter_autotranslate/README.md

 - The scheduled task processes `<span>` and `{mlang}` tags, extracts translations, stores them in `mdl_filter_autotranslate_translations`, and replaces them with `{t:hash}` (destructive).

 ### Translation Display
-- `text_filter.php` processes `{t:hash}` tags on page load, fetching the user’s language translation or falling back to source text.
+- `text_filter.php` processes `{t:hash}` tags on page load, replacing them with the user's selected language translation.
+- **If no translation exists for the selected language**, the `{t:hash}` tag is removed from the rendered content (the original text remains visible as it exists before the tag in the stored format: `"Original text {t:hash}"`).
+- Translations are cached using Moodle's cache API for performance.

 ## Scheduled Tasks